Hay-sharptech/KNOW-THE-BLOCKS-MAVEN-KBM-/README.md

 This curriculum is designed for 12-weeks of learning and exploring different blockchain concepts where you will measurably increase confidence level at the end of the learning duration from zero knowledge to basic knowledge in Blockchain Technology.
 Each module requires one hour thirty minutes of active presence in class per week.

 Learning Paths :

 1.The Internet and Evolution of the Web.

 2.Blockchain and its tools.

 3.Types of Blockchain

 4.Cryptography

 5.Consensus Mechanism.

 6.Ethereum

-7.Exploring Decentralised Finance (DeFi) 8.Understanding NFTs
+7.Exploring Decentralised Finance (DeFi)

+8.Understanding NFTs

 9.Understanding Metaverse

 10.Understanding DAOs

 11.Careers in the Blockchain

 12.Class Project.

 Intermediate Class

 This curriculum is designed for 14-weeks of learning and exploring different blockchain concepts for people who are interested in exploring different career paths in the Blockchain either in the technical and non-technical aspects of the ecosystem.
 You will be able to show the provable results for the skills acquired after finishing the course by completing assigned projects and participating in various hackathons in the Blockchain Ecosystem.
 Each module requires two hours of active participation in class per week.

 Learning Paths :

 Non-Technical Course

-1.Researching Blockchain Technology use cases
+1. Researching Blockchain Technology use cases

-2.Smart contracts
+2. Smart contracts

-3.Virtual Assets
+3. Virtual Assets

-4.Transactions in Action
+4. Transactions in Action

-5.Wallets, Types and Attributions
+5. Wallets, Types and Attributions

-6.Centralised Exchanges and Decentralised Exchanges 7.DAOs under a microscope
+6. Centralised Exchanges and Decentralised Exchanges

+7. DAOs under a microscope

-8.Governance Models
+8. Governance Models

-9.NFTs and Market Place
+9. NFTs and Market Place

-10.Importance of Community in Web3
+10. Importance of Community in Web3

-11.Exploring  Ethereum ecosystem
+11. Exploring  Ethereum ecosystem

-12.Tokenomics and the part to Token Engineering 13.White paper and Web3 Project Dynamics
+12. Tokenomics and the part to Token Engineering

+13. White paper and Web3 Project Dynamics

-Technical Course ( Coding Languages in Web2.0) Introduction to Web Development
+Technical Course ( Coding Languages in Web2.0)

+Learning Paths:

+1. Introduction to Web Development

-HTML Fundamentals
+2. HTML Fundamentals

-CSS Fundamentals
+3. CSS Fundamentals

-JavaScript Basics
+4. JavaScript Basics

-DOM Manipulation with JavaScript
+5. DOM Manipulation with JavaScript

-Introduction to Node.js
+6. Introduction to Node.js

-Creating Web Applications with Node.js
+7. Creating Web Applications with Node.js

 Master Class

 This curriculum is designed for 14-weeks of learning to become a Blockchain developer.
 You will be able to transition smoothly from the knowledge of Web2.0 to Web 3.0.
 Each module requires three hours of active participation in class per week.

 Learning Paths:

-1.Introduction to development on Ethereum
+1. Introduction to development on Ethereum

-2.Solidity
+2. Solidity

-3.Setting up your development environment
+3. Setting up your development environment

-4.Your first Dapp
+4. Your first Dapp

-5.Typing and Your Contracts Storage
+5. Typing and Your Contracts Storage

-6.JavaScript API 1
+6. JavaScript API 1

-7.Contracts That Send Transactions
+7. Contracts That Send Transactions

-8.Javascript API 2
+8. Javascript API 2

-9.Function Visibility and Global Variables 10.Interactions Between Contracts
+9. Function Visibility and Global Variables

+10. Interactions Between Contracts

-11.Two party contracts
+11. Two party contracts

-12.JavaScript API 3
+12. JavaScript API 3

-13.Event Logging
+13. Event Logging

-14.Gas and GasPrice
+14. Gas and GasPrice

 Success to Date: Six of our Cohort 1 (2021) pilot participants proceeded to the intermediate and master classes and three of them are now core contributors at two Decentralized Autonomous organizations (DAO) namely Aragon Network DAO and Bankless DAO.